ozlemtuncel/POLS8830_Fall2023/index.md

 ### Software and others
 - We do not have any R script to run for this week, but I will be doing a session where I replicate one of the problem sets.
 - Two things can be useful this week.
 The first one is the [grammar of graphics](https://psu-psychology.github.io/r-bootcamp-2019/talks/ggplot_grammar.html).
 You really need to understanding underlying layers of the ggplot so that you can confidently modify your figures.
 - The second one is the [EDA](https://bookdown.org/steve_midway/DAR/exploratory-data-analysis.html).
 I have few other sources that might help you to be knowledgable about your data: [source 2](https://r4ds.had.co.nz/exploratory-data-analysis.html) and [source 3](https://www.modernstatisticswithr.com/).
+- Here is a stackoverflow answer to understand the different between **fixed-effects** and **clustering**: [read Alex P. Miller's answer here](https://stats.stackexchange.com/questions/185378/when-to-use-fixed-effects-vs-using-cluster-ses)
+- Another great source for fixed effects vs clustering is this Abadie et al. (2017) paper which tells the same thing with the previous answer: [article link](https://www.nber.org/system/files/working_papers/w24003/w24003.pdf)

 ## Week 12